 ees (electrical energy storage) Europe is one of four exhibitions taking place under the umbrella brand of The smarter E Europe, the other three being Intersolar Europe, EM-Power Europe, and Power2Drive Europe.
 Each has its own focus within the new energy world.
 The focal points of ees Europe are battery and energy storage technologies and systems, energy storage system components and equipment, as well as battery production technologies and machine and plant construction.
 Furthermore, grid infrastructure and solutions for the integration of renewable energy are areas of interest at the ees Europe exhibition and conference.

 The sales of electrical energy storage systems in Germany have been rising for some time now and are expected to continue to increase in coming years.
 One of the reasons for this are the reduced prices for solar storage systems and, particularly, lithium-ion cells.
 This can partly be attributed to the car manufacturers that have become new players on the storage battery market and will be producing batteries in their own large-scale production facilities.
-Furthermore, a subsidy program by KfW supports the purchase of solar-plus-storage systems.
+Furthermore, subsidy programs in several countries support the purchase of solar-plus-storage systems.
 The third reason is a change in supply structure.
 The increasing quantity of renewable energy necessitates an intelligent infrastructure with storage capacities.
 Different renewable energy installations can thus be connected and temporal fluctuations in supply can be offset.

 The output of renewable energy, whether sun, wind, or other forms of generation, varies from day to day and over the course of a year.
 This makes storage a necessity both for homeowners and on a commercial level.
 Residential and commercial energy storage systems can be used to preserve excess energy and make it available when necessary.
 Residential energy storage is often characterized by the consumer wishing to use as much of his self-generated energy as possible (catchword: self-consumption or on-site consumption).
 In addition to this, a new business model continues to increase – that of the so-called “prosumers” who make their energy available to the utility company.
 These prosumers can be connected in “energy storage communities” that provide to each other and potentially to the grid.